Nick Moffatt MA PGCE

 Hello there!
-I’m Nick - illustrator, graphic designer, and educator.
+I’m Nick - illustrator and graphic designer.
 Welcome to the School of Illustration where I hope you’ll join Frances and myself in celebrating our love of illustration!

 I’ve been working as an illustrator, a professional one at least, for the past twenty years and in that time, I’ve worked on movies, comics, magazines, advertising, and everything in between – essentially if it could be illustrated, I was there!
 But how did I get ‘there’?